Albert Lucas (juggler)

 Albert Lucas is an American juggler born in 1960 to Albert and Yvonne Moreira.
 He is notable for juggling while ice skating, setting numbers juggling records, and promoting sport juggling.

 Career

 With the encouragement of his father, Albert began juggling at age 3 and performing at age 4 in comedy clubs, small circuses and nightclubs.
 From age 8 to 11 he toured with Liberace and then performed in Las Vegas.
 From age 12 to 22, he traveled the world performing his juggling act on ice with the Ice Capades.
 Albert spent several years performing in the Around the World on Ice show at Busch Gardens Theme Park.
-Albert has performed at both the NBA Finals and the NHL Stanley Cup Finals.
+Albert has performed at both the NBA Finals and the NHL Stanley Cup Final.

 Sport juggling

 Albert co-founded the International Sport Juggling Federation in order to develop sport juggling, including joggling, with the goal of re-introducing it to the Olympics.
 He has joggled in 12 marathons, including a marathon with no drops in 1987, which established a Guinness world record.